RoyJia/jcode/music/ES.md

 > Blue Monday - New Order - Power, Corruption & Lies - 1983 - https://youtu.be/FYH8DsU2WCk

+> The Cranberries
-> Zombie - The Cranberries - Everybody Else Is Doing It, So Why Can't We? - 1993 - https://youtu.be/6Ejga4kJUts
+- Zombie - Everybody Else Is Doing It, So Why Can't We? - 1993 - https://youtu.be/6Ejga4kJUts
+- Ode To My Family - Everybody Else Is Doing It, So Why Can't We? - 1993 - https://youtu.be/Zz-DJr1Qs54

 > Wisdom - The Guggenheim Grotto - The Universe Is Laughing - 2010 - https://youtu.be/F2ocnkxhuJ0